raspberrypilearning/recruiting-volunteers/en/step_4.md

 --- /collapse ---

-We recommend that Dojos set up at least one social media account to use for promoting your Dojo sessions and finding volunteers & supporters.
+We recommend that Dojos set up at least one social media account to use for promoting your Dojo sessions and finding volunteers and supporters.

 --- collapse ---